Winning the War on Potholes – City of Wichita, Kansas

 In its search for a quick, durable, affordable and aesthetically acceptable solution, the city’s public works department discovered several years ago that spray injection-type pothole patchers can offer unique benefits for repairs, including a quick, but long-term solution that improves road conditions, increases safety, and cuts down on costs.

 Wichita purchased its first spray patcher in 2015.
 Immediately, the city began to benefit from longer-lasting pothole patches.
 But the single pothole patcher still had trouble keeping up with the volume of potholes experienced by the city.
 That’s when the Public Works Department approached nearby Salina, Kansas-based Bergkamp Inc., about a solution.

 “We recommended they try our SP5 Spray Injection Pothole Patcher,” said Todd Bigler, Government Sales Manager for Bergkamp.
-“The SP5 can produce a permanent pothole repair in a matter of minutes — one that will last up to five years or more, as compared to a one-year-or-less lifespan that’s typical of a traditional pothole repair.”
+“The SP5 can produce a repair in a matter of minutes — one that will last up to five years or more, as compared to a one-year-or-less lifespan that’s typical of a traditional pothole repair.”

 Spray injection is a less invasive patching technique than traditional patching methods, allowing the damaged pavement to be air-blown and repaired in minutes.
 Bergkamp’s SP Series patchers feature three injectors in the rotating nozzle that guarantee consistent aggregate coverage and high-quality, durable pothole repairs.